Teenager Not Eating Lunch at School? Here's Why

 All in a paper bag.

-1. Vary the protein source, including deli meats, nut butters, hummus and other bean spreads, eggs, and cheeses.
+1. Vary the protein source, including deli meats, nut butter, hummus, and other bean spreads, hard-boiled egg, cheeses, and Greek yogurt.

-2. Load sandwiches with veggies and send a healthy portion of fruit, that way they can snack on any leftovers throughout the day if they are hungry.
+2. Load sandwiches with veggies and send a healthy portion of fruit or vegetables like baby carrots.
+This way they can snack on any leftovers throughout the day if they are hungry.

-4. Experiment with different breads: Wraps, hoagies, French, rye, baguette, etc.
+5. Experiment with different breads: Wraps, hoagies, French, rye, baguette, bagel, etc.

-5. Send in an after-school snack for sports practices after school.
-Some ideas I have are these tasty and “real food” KIND bars (high in protein and carbohydrates); nuts and dried fruit; apples and nut butter pack; or some other protein/carbohydrate combination.
+6. Send in an after-school snack for sports practices after school.
+Some ideas I have are nuts and dried fruit; apples and nut butter pack; cheese sticks and crackers; a protein-based granola bar; Gorp; or some other protein/carbohydrate combination.

 The Eating Disorder Guide